-4.1 The Director, Asset Management Services and Director, Capital and Commercial will lead the reduction of the environmental impact of the University’s activities through ensuring that sustainability is central to the development and implementation of the Campus Master Plan, the USC Carbon Management Plan and other resource-related planning.
+4.1 The Director, Asset Management Services and General Manager, Strategic Infrastructure Developments, Capital and Commercial will lead the reduction of the environmental impact of the University’s activities through ensuring that sustainability is central to the development and implementation of the Campus Master Plan, the USC Carbon Management Plan and other resource-related planning.

 4.2 The Chief Financial Officer will ensure that the Financial Management Practices Manual (FMPM) addresses assessment of whole-of-life value for money on all contracts for goods and services providers, including materials, food and equipment purchases.